dragosmg/arrow_capstone_project/README.md

     -   **follow-up step**: document all bindings
 -   **Estimated duration**
-    -   given the rough documentation on how to define custom roxygen2 extensions, I anticipate this will take extra time to understand the roxygen2 source code.
+    -   given the rough documentation on how to define custom roxygen2 extensions, I anticipate this will take extra time due to the need to understand the {roxygen2} source code.
     -   rough estimate: 3-4 weeks
 -   **Definition of done**: bindings can be documented based on the function they emulate